Scanbuy-Inc/dcoupon-public-docs/coupons-api/README.md

 	"totalCount": "_Total number of coupons in user wallet_" }
 ```

-  + Encrypting user's card number:
++ Encrypting user's cards number:

-userCard must be encrypted using UTF-8 encoding and the HmacSHA256 algorithm.
+userCards must be encrypted using UTF-8 encoding and the AES/ECB/PKCS7Padding 128b algorithm.
-The string to sign should be the user card number
+The string to sign should be the list of users cards numbers separated by semicolons ';'
-The string must be signed using the client's secret provided by dcoupon.
+The string must be signed using the loyalty program secret key.
 The encrypted text must be URL encoded when added in the request

 If a request can't be resolved, an error JSON response will be returned with the following structure: